JesKwek/MultiVis-Directory-Generation/README.md

 ```
 python main_sv.py -c ./data/human.combined.mapq-ge10.clusters -s chromsize_hg19.json  -o SPRITEVisu_human.combined.mapq-ge10 -m 100 -n 2 -t
 ```
-This example uses human.combined.mapq-ge10.clusters produced by Guttman et al and can be download at [GSE114242_human_combined_clusters.tar.gz](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE114242).
-It uses the genomic size file [chromsize_hg38.json](./chromsize_hg19.json), and outputs to the output_directory.
+This example uses human.combined.mapq-ge10.clusters produced by Guttman Lab and can be download at [GSE114242_human_combined_clusters.tar.gz](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE114242).
+It uses the genomic size file [chromsize_hg19.json](./chromsize_hg19.json), and outputs to the output_directory.
 In this case, `./SPRITEVisu_human.combined.mapq-ge10 `.
 It also sets the maximum cluster size to 100, the minimum cluster size to 2, and uses only the start positions because this cluster file only contains the start position.
 For newer SPRITE data, you should set this -t as it will have both start and end position.

 ## Credits
 This tool was developed by Jes Kwek Hui Min.
-Portions of the code were derived or adapted from the Guttman Lab's SPRITE pipeline, which is available here.
+Portions of the code were derived or adapted from the Guttman Lab's SPRITE pipeline.